-- The SAT has some harder reading questions and a no-calculator math section. - The ACT has a "science" section (see above) and tests several more advanced math concepts. - The ACT requires you to go much, much faster while maintaining accuracy.
+- The SAT has some harder reading questions and some more in-depth math. - The ACT has a "science" section (see above) and tests several more advanced math concepts. - The SAT is an overall shorter test and gives more time per question.
+The ACT requires you to go much, much faster while maintaining accuracy. - The SAT is digital and features adaptive testing.
+To achieve the highest score, you have to do well on module 1 so you're given the hardest set of questions in module 2.